NFL OT 4th Down Decision Engine

 All models are trained on NFL play-by-play data from the nfl_data_py package, spanning 2016-2024 (350,000+ plays).
 Rolling statistics use a 6-game window for special teams and 15-game window for offense/defense, shifted by 1 game to prevent data leakage.

 Known limitations: The punt model tracks team-level stats rather than individual punters.
-The win probability model is trained on regulation plays only.
+The win probability model is trained on regulation plays only; OT inference is handled by mapping OT states to regulation-equivalent states.
 Weather data may be incomplete for some older games.
-Rolling averages don't reset at season boundaries.

 Built by UCLA Bruin Sports Analytics